 This is important as there are two types of WordPress platforms available …

-If You Already Have An Existing Site
+If You Have An Existing Website

-If your website was built using the WordPress CMS platform, move to the next step, and make sure that your site’s internal settings have been properly configured.
+If your site is a WP site, move to the next step, and make sure that your site’s internal settings have been properly configured.
 We cover this step in more detail in another tutorial.

 Basically, you have two choices:

-If you already have an existing site that you don’t want to delete or replace with a WordPress site, you can choose to set up your WordPress site or blog on an entirely different domain.
+If you have an existing site that you don’t want to delete or replace with a WordPress site, you can choose to set up your WordPress site or blog on an entirely different domain.